LossoMarco/Cyber-Security-Report/home.md

 ![Results](images/Results.png)

+Please note that there was an instance where the content of the `log.txt` file differed from what was typed on the keyboard, specifically some letters were reversed.
+This can be seen in [this YouTube video](https://www.youtube.com/watch?v=8WwnBSi-c6M&t=605s) at minute 9.55, the video also shows step by step all the passages presented in this page.
+A simple precaution to prevent this from happening is to try to keep the RAM as free as possible during the playback of the demo.

 ## Conclusion

 This project has provided a comprehensive exploration of several cybersecurity techniques, including pastejacking, reverse shell exploitation, persistence, and keylogging.
 Each of these techniques represents a potential threat that can be used by attackers to gain unauthorized access to systems, execute malicious commands, maintain persistent access, and gather sensitive information.